Babylon Berlin: Season 4

+Season 5

 After Sky Deutschland decided to stop ordering scripted originals in June 2023, the producers of the show ARD Degeto, X Filme Creative Pool and Beta Film committed to developing a fifth season.
-In a February 2024 interview, star Liv Lisa Fries said the fifth and final season is tentatively scheduled to film in late 2024.

-In June 2024, it was announced that the fifth and final season would be filmed in late 2024.
-It consists of eight episodes and is based on the fifth novel in the series, The March Fallen.
+The fifth and final season began filming in the winter of 2024 and completed filming in December 2025.
+It consists of eight episodes and is based on the fifth novel in the series, The March Fallen (Märzgefallene).
 The season follows Charlotte investigating a series of murders of soldiers, while Gereon goes missing.
 It begins on 30 January 1933, when Hitler became Chancellor of Germany, and continues through a five-week period of violence by the Nazis against their political opponents, culminating with the German federal election on 5 March 1933, when Hitler gained total control of the government.
 Handloegten, von Borries and Tykwer said in a press release:

 In the final season of Babylon Berlin, we put February 1933 under the magnifying glass: Rarely has a society been torn apart more radically in such a short period of time than Germany in this chaotic month.
 Not only Gereon Rath and Charlotte Ritter, but all our protagonists also must realize that they only have a few options left: Subordinate themselves, risk their lives in open opposition, retreat into inner emigration or flee into exile.
 However, this decisive month also opens the possibility of changing the course of history at the last second.

+Many of the series cast members return in season 5, with new faces including Clemens Schick, Ulrich Noethen, and Devid Striesow.

+The entire final season premiered in Germany on 10 September 2026 on the ARD Mediathek, the streaming service of the ARD network.
+The first 4 episodes had their premier broadcast on 19 September on Das Erste, the flagship national television channel of ARD, with the final 4 episodes broadcast on 25 September on Das Erste.
+It has been sold to over 140 countries around the globe, and is scheduled to air early in 2027 on MHz Choice in the US and Canada, and on public broadcaster SBS Television in Australia.